cran/ggsurvfit/README.md

 ## CDISC ADaM ADTTE

-The package also includes a gem for those using the [CDISC ADaM ADTTE](https://www.cdisc.org/standards/foundational/adam/adam-basic-data-structure-bds-time-event-tte-analyses-v1-0) data model.
+The package also includes gems for those using the [CDISC ADaM ADTTE](https://www.cdisc.org/standards/foundational/adam/adam-basic-data-structure-bds-time-event-tte-analyses-v1-0) data model.

+If columns `"PARAM"` or `"PARAMCD"` are present in the data frame passed to `survfit2()`, their values will be used to construct default labels in the `ggsurvfit()` figure.

 The event indicator in ADTTE data sets is named `"CNSR"` and is coded in the opposite way the survival package expects outcomes—`1 = 'censored'` and `0 = 'event'`.
 This difference creates an opportunity for errors to be introduced in an analysis.
-The package exports a function called `Surv_CNSR()` to resolve this concern.

-The function creates a survival object (e.g. `survival::Surv()`) that uses CDISC ADaM ADTTE coding conventions and converts the arguments to the status/event variable convention used in the survival package for both the event indicator and the time component—`"CNSR"` and `"AVAL"`.
+The **ggsurvfit** package exports a function called `Surv_CNSR()` to resolve this concern.
+The function creates a survival object (e.g. `survival::Surv()`) that uses CDISC ADaM ADTTE coding conventions as the default values.
 The function can be used in **ggsurvfit** as well as any other package that uses `survival::Surv()`.

 ``` r
 survfit(Surv_CNSR() ~ 1, adtte)